 Figure 4: A display of the sections that were coded and annotated in the two stimulated recall sessions in spring 2009 and spring 2010 respectively.
 The video under analysis was recorded on March 24.
 The line under each set of code and annotation indicates the duration of the selected segment.

 But what is the nature of these more conceptually driven analytical observations?
 We would argue that in these instances, rather than enabling the participating performers to merely re-live the original situation (as was initially thought to be the aim of stimulated recall), a more convincing understanding of the listening situation is that of a form of phenomenological variation, as we propose in Chapter 1.
 Such an analytical process should consider the temporal nature of lived experience.
 As observed by Vermersch (1999) this may be understood as a series of phenomenological reductions through which the subject, first “alone or with a mediator, tries to describe his lived experience”, an undertaking which takes shape as living through another lived experience (see Figure 1, Chapter 1).
 Through this second lived experience, access to a reflexive understanding may be gained, enabling the subject to “describe what he thereby becomes conscious of” (ibid).
-Vermersch (1999) concludes that “in other words, one must first have practised introspection [...] in order to make of it an object of study and so to practise an introspection of an introspection” (pp 32-33).
+Vermersch (1999) concludes that “in other words, one must first have practised introspection [...] in order to make of it an object of study and so to practise an introspection of an introspection” (pp. 32-33).

 Vermersch (1999) describes the thought sequence from introspection to meta-reflection in a linear manner, developed through consecutive lived experiences.
 While Vermersch’s conceptualization is generally useful, we find that the listening processes of stimulated recall do not necessarily unfold as a linear progression towards greater abstraction.
 Looking at the documentation of stimulated recall sessions with The Six Tones, it is rather a matter of exploring different phenomenological variations on the same material, wherein the listener may adopt varying positions in relation to the stimulus.
 Furthermore, and as discussed in Chapter 1, in the making of stimulated recall analysis, the intentionality of the technology itself must also be taken into account (Krueger, 2014).

 In 2012, while preparing material for a book chapter based on the aforementioned (re)thinking Improvisation study, we revisited the material that had been coded in 2009 and 2010.
 A new stimulated recall analysis of the same video material was then enhanced by a longitudinal study of recordings of the same piece, Tứ Đại Oán, drawn from concert performances in 2007, 2009 and 2011.
 Our objective in expanding the range of materials was to capture the artistic development of the group across time.
 As part of this analysis, we further elaborated on the codes used, specifically those concerned with modes of listening.
-The definitions drawn from the analysis made in the 2010 round of coding (see Figure 3 and 4 for a sample), were further detailed and refined through both the third round of coding and the longitudinal study carried out in 2012.
+The definitions drawn from the analysis made in the 2010 round of coding (see Figures 3 and 4 for a sample), were further detailed and refined through both the third round of coding and the longitudinal study carried out in 2012.
 This set of definitions served to clarify the different modalities at play in the interaction.
 They lay the ground for the first comprehensive analysis of the impact which the intercultural collaboration had had on the individual performers, as well as on the group, as a collaborative entity.
 Judging from the development of these definitions, the process of re-coding the videos appears to have afforded a deepened level of reflection and analysis.